-In German official statistics, the rules of dominance are applied to protect the declared values of the one or two survey units that contribute most to the total value.
+Protection from approximate disclosure In German official statistics, the rules of dominance are applied to protect the declared values of the one or two survey units that contribute most to the total value.
 They ensure that a person with prior knowledge of the value of one of the two largest individual values cannot estimate the other individual value.
 Even approximate disclosure is to be prevented.
-According to the rules of dominance, a value is to be kept confidential if the contribution of the largest individual value or the two largest individual values is larger than a set proportion of the overall value.
+According to the rules of dominance, a value is to be kept confidential if the contribution of the largest individual value or the two largest individual values.